(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Introduction

 Even though the bundle $E$ allows for symmetries, it also carries all sorts of additional difficulties compared to the standard Calabi--Yau case \cite{grst,PPZ}.
 According to physicists, one way to have non-vanishing torsion in the absence of $E$ is to add singularities to the solutions caused by the back-reaction of the geometry when a \emph{brane} is in place.
-A famous example is the \emph{heterotic string soliton} constructed by Callan, Harvey, and Strominger \cite{CSW} on the non-compact manifold
+A famous example is the \emph{heterotic string soliton} constructed by Callan, Harvey, and Strominger \cite{CHS} on the non-compact manifold

 corresponding to a NS5-brane located at the origin.
 Near an asymptotic $S^3$ with \emph{flux} $\ell \in \mathbb{N}$ surrounding the fivebrane (the throat of a semi-wormhole) we find a familiar non-K\"ahler metric: a Bismut-flat pluriclosed hermitian metric.
-Taking the quotient by a radial $\mathbb{Z}$-action we obtain a compact Hopf surface $X$ with a preferred geometry.
+Taking the quotient by a radial $\mathbb{Z}$-action we obtain a compact Hopf surface $X$ with a preferred geometry (see Remark \ref{rem:Zquotient}).

 Inspired by this, in the present work we find the first examples of $(0,2)$ mirror symmetry on compact non-K\"ahler complex manifolds using vertex algebras.
-Our examples of $(0,2)$ mirrors in Theorem \ref{thm:02} are given by pairs of Hopf surfaces endowed with a Bismut-flat pluriclosed metric.
-The quantity $\ell$ is realized as the cohomology class of the torsion of the hermitian metric on the underlying smooth manifold, which remains fixed
+Our examples of $(0,2)$ mirrors in Theorem \ref{thm:02} are given by pairs of Hopf surfaces endowed with a Bismut-flat pluriclosed metric, with fixed topology $S^3 \times S^1$.
+The quantity $\ell$ is realized as the cohomology class of the torsion of the hermitian metric on the underlying smooth manifold, which remains fixed:

-We will show that (0,2)-mirror symmetry exchanges the complex structure on $X$ with the Aeppli class of the pluriclosed metric of the mirror $\hat X$, and viceversa (see Proposition \ref{prop:Tdual}).
+We will show that, in our examples, (0,2)-mirror symmetry exchanges the complex structure on $X$ with the Aeppli class of the pluriclosed metric of the mirror $\hat X$, and vice versa (see Proposition \ref{prop:Tdual}).
 This phenomenon is strongly reminiscent of the rotation of the Hodge diamond on mirror symmetry for algebraic Calabi--Yau manifolds.
-More importantly, in Theorem \ref{thm:halftwist} we consider an $S^1$-equivariant version of the \emph{half-twisted model} $\Omega^{ch}_{X}(\mathcal{Q}_{\ell})^{T^1}$ following \cite{StructuresHeluani,LinshawMathai}, and prove that $(0,2)$ mirror symmetry yields an isomorphism in our examples
+More importantly, in Theorem \ref{thm:halftwist} we consider an $S^1$-equivariant version of the \emph{half-twisted model} $\Omega^{ch}_{X}(\mathcal{Q}_{\ell})^{T^1}$ following \cite{StructuresHeluani,LinshawMathai}, and prove that $(0,2)$ mirror symmetry yields an isomorphism